-SO2 levels are generally overestimated, especially at coastal stations.
+SO_2 levels are generally overestimated, again especially at coastal stations.
 Only during the summer 2006 period, "rural" stations compare well to modelled results.
-The increase in SO2 concentrations during the polluted winter 2006 episode is reproduced, though exaggerated.
-We argue that a missing parameterization in COSMO-ART for wet scavenging of gases can explain a large part of this SO2 overestimation.
-Also the associated removal of SO_2 by oxidation to particulate SO_4^{2-} within cloud droplets is not yet implemented, further contributing to too high SO2 levels.
-An overestimation of SO2 emissions in the TNO/MACC inventory could also be responsible for the observed mismatch.
-Uncertainties in emission inventories for SO2 have been shown to be generally large (de Meij et al., 2006), and even more so for their strongest contributor, international shipping (Endresen et al., 2005), consistent with the stronger overestimation at coastal stations.
-However, no other species shows a similar overestimation (over land) in our simulations.
+The increase in SO_2 concentrations during the polluted winter 2006 episode is reproduced, though exaggerated.
+We argue that a missing parameterization in COSMO-ART for wet scavenging of gases and the associated aq.-phase oxidation of SO2 to particulate SO_4^{2-} can explain a large part of this SO2 overestimation.
+A possible overestimation of SO2 emissions in the TNO/MACC inventory can also contribute to the observed mismatch.
+Uncertainties in emission inventories for SO2 have been shown to be generally large (de Meij et al.,